glrta/fac19-application/README.md

 ## Implementation

-The website was build with HTML, CSS and Javascript.
+This responsive single-page website was built with HTML, CSS and Javascript.

-JavaScript was used to loop through the carousel slides and navbar elements.

-CSS styles
+To meet the requirements, I wanted the website to contain a welcoming landing page, some information about me and the reasons why I should join the Founders and Coders community.
+These were then made into three separate slides of a carousel.

+**Carousel:**
+The carousel `<section>` takes the right side of the viewport when in desktop mode and the bottom half on narrower screens.
+JavaScript was used to loop through the slides `surname`, `about` and `why` which is achieved with a `<d-none>` tag added to the slides that aren't visible at a given point.
+To navigate through the content, the user has the option of playing an automated slideshow, use the arrow buttons, the keyboard right/left arrow keys or the navigation bar.